SergeyKa-cmd/otus-linux/README.md

 ### How to use this repo

-Clone repo, cd run vagrant up.
+Clone repo,  run `vagrant up`.
 Vagrant will build seven machines.
 Be patient it can take long time.

 ```
 $> vagrant status